Master Your Dreams: The 7 Steps of Goal Setting for Success

 4. Motivation Boards: Create a dedicated physical or virtual space filled with inspirational quotes, progress trackers, and reminders of why your goals matter.
 Personally, I love motivational goal setting quotes to sustain and motivate me towards my goals.

-Step 7: Reassess and Adjust Your Goals
+Step 7: Reflect and Adjust Your Goals

 Reflect on your GoalsReflect and Adjust Your Goals